 Perhaps Rome’s most perfectly preserved ancient monument is the Pantheon, built in 27 B.C.E.
 Once a Christian church, it’s the burial place for Italy’s royalty as well as the artist Raphael.
 There’s no admission fee or dress code so all visitors can enjoy the still-colorful murals, towering religious statues and the oculus that allows daylight to illuminate the interior of this sacred building.

-This not-to-be-missed piazza is close enough to the first three places to be included on a one-day walking tour.
-Piazza Navona is home to Bernini’s much-photographed “Fountain of the Four Rivers” and a popular, centrally located meeting place for tourists and locals to just hang out.
-Cafes and shops line the piazza making this a good end-of-the-day destination for a coffee and a freshly baked Italian pastry.
+It’s also a popular, centrally located meeting place for tourists and locals to just hang out.
+Cafes and shops line the piazza making this a good late morning destination for a coffee and a freshly baked Italian pastry.

 Crave a cappuccino?
 Rome is dotted with busy, little coffee bars, most of which do not have seats.
 Act like a local.
 First, walk in and pay at the register.
 Then, head to the bar and the barista will read your coffee order from the receipt.
 Almost immediately, your coffee will appear on the countertop.

 Watching a barista at work is like watching a well-choreographed, fast-paced ballet.

 If your legs haven’t yet given out, leave time to add a colosseum tour to your walk-about.
 Explore the magnificent ancient ruins of the Colosseum.
 There are several tours available.

 Designed for Emperor Vespasian in 72AD, is an engineering marvel.
 It’s a sight to behold and even more breathtaking and somewhere eerie, to explore.
 Once, 50,000 spectators would watch and cheer as the Gladiators entered the ring to battle wild beasts, as well as each other.